Employer

 The enforcement authorities calculate an attachment of earnings on the basis of subsistence rates and information about the financial situation.
 In the calculation, they will take into account irregular payments, such as half tax, holiday pay, and similar.

-A deduction order is a notification to an employer to start, change, or suspend an attachment of earnings against an employee.
-From 2026, it will be possible to enter coordinated attachments of earnings directly into the payroll system, if supported by the system provider.
+An attachment order is a notification to an employer to start, change, or suspend an attachment of earnings against an employee.
+From 2026, attachment of earnings under the new regulations (coordinated attachment of earnings) can be imported directly into the payroll system, providing it's supported by the system provider.

-Deduction orders will also be sent as letters to the superior organisation number (legal entity) in Altinn.
-If the payroll system does not allow for automatic import of deduction orders, these can be entered manually.
+Attachment orders will also be sent as letters to the main organisation number (legal entity) in Altinn.
+If your payroll system does not support importing attachment orders, they must be registered manually.

-Deduction orders for coordinated deductions contain information about the individual the deduction applies to, the start date for the deduction, and the amount or percentage to be deducted.
+Attachment orders for coordinated deductions contain information about the individual the deduction applies to, the start date for the deduction, and the amount or percentage to be deducted.
 They do not contain an end date or a deduction balance.
-You must continue the deductions until you receive a new deduction order with a change or suspension.
+You must continue the deductions until you receive a new attachment order with a change or suspension.

-Attachments of earnings that have been established in the same way as before must continue during the deduction period or until you receive notification to stop the deduction.
-As long as the employee does not have coordinated deduction, all deductions for must be handled as they are today.
-This also applies to the start-up of new deductions that are on hold at a future date.
+Attachments of earnings that have been established under the old regulations must continue during the deduction period or until you receive notification to stop the deduction.
+As long as the employees do not have a coordinated deduction under the new regulations, all deductions for this employee must be processed as before.
+This also applies to the establishment of new deductions that are on hold with a future date.

 About making deductions from employees’ salaries under to the current scheme